Many or all companies we feature compensate us. Compensation and editorial

 Refinancing a defaulted loan is difficult because of the credit standards to qualify for a new loan.
 Just one late payment can cause a dip in your credit score.

-When you’ve missed payments for months, resulting in default, it can take years to recover from the damage to your credit score.
+When you’ve missed payments for months, resulting in default, recovering from the damage to your credit score can take years.
 To qualify to refinance a student loan, lenders check several factors to ensure you can meet the new payment obligation:

 • Payment history